jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.19 MaxBranchLength

-Lindsay and Seibert's (2013) branch length index is used to map drainage divides or ridge lines.
+Lindsay and Seibert's (2013) branch length index is used to map drainage divides or ridge lines..

 *Parameters*: